MeteorStudioASU/lcc/README.md

 ## Running LCC

 1. Double-click on `lcc_audio` on macOS or `lcc_audio.exe` on Windows to run it.
 You may have to right-click it and open it to grant permissions to run the application.
+You may also need to open the terminal before opening the `lcc_audio` app on macOS and run `chmod +x PathToFile` (in this case, the PathToFile being lcc_audio).

 2. When LCC asks you to `Select input device:`, type the numerical input value for your new audio device and press enter.
     * If you're using Soundflower, this will read `ingalls for Cycling ’74: Soundflower (2ch)`.